 To truly establish yourself as a respected resident you need to build deep knowledge of these 3 elements; the music you play, the pioneers of this music and the people who you play to week-in, week-out.
 Krysko really has developed himself in this mould and delivers exactly what an industry respected DJ should.

-Having shared the stage with a plethora of dance music’s most influential individuals including Derrick Carter, Andrew Weatherall, “Mad” Mike Banks, Theo Parrish, Francois Kevorian, Moodymann, Frankie Knuckles, Ralph Lawson and Chic’s Nile Rodgers.
-These aren't a random selection, just minute list he has performed alongside and of whom he cites these as his musical heroes.
+Having shared the stage with a plethora of dance music’s most influential individuals including Derrick Carter, Andrew Weatherall, “Mad” Mike Banks, Theo Parrish, François Kevorkian, Moodymann, Frankie Knuckles, Ralph Lawson and Chic’s Nile Rodgers.
+These aren't a random selection, just a small selection of people he has performed alongside and of whom he cites these as his musical heroes.
 This being a testament to his achievements and respect he has gained through his career.

 The youngest ever person to play two Live Radio 1 Essential Mixes from 2000 – 2010, and most recently his third in November 2013 for the Essential Mix 20th Anniversary where he played back-to-back with Derrick L. Carter.

 A small back catalogue of released records, including with Paul Woolford on Chicago’s Peaches label and (albeit sparse) production work steadily through the decade… we could go on, but we won’t as there’s plenty more to come.
 Enough said.

 “There is two kinds of music, the good and bad.
 I play the good kind" ~ Louis Armstrong